nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Undoing actions : `undo`

-Undoes the most recent action that changed PartyPlanet's Contact or Event List.<br>
+Undoes the most recent action that changed PartyPlanet's Contact or Event List.

 Note: This means that only commands such, as `add`, `delete` etc.., can be undoed.<br>
 Other command that only changes display, such as `theme`, `list` etc.., will not be affected.